 Exposure to benzene can also cause the bone marrow to make abnormal cells.
 These cells are leukemia.
 Over time, leukemia cells crowd out normal red and white blood cells and platelets because they don’t die when normal cells would.
 When this happens, the body and remaining cells cannot do what they need to.

 Leukemia accounts for 3.8 percent of all cancer-related deaths.
 According to the National Cancer Institute, there may be as many as 61,000 new leukemia diagnoses this year.
 Estimates also suggest that more than 22,000 people will die this year due to leukemia.

 AML – the type of leukemia most often linked to benzene exposure is an aggressive form of cancer that requires immediate treatment.
 Treatment options include:

 - Drug Therapy

 Unfortunately, even with timely treatment, AML is certainly an aggressive and damaging form of cancer.
-The American Cancer Society lists the overall five-year survival rate among AML patients at 27.4%.
+The American Cancer Society lists the overall five-year survival rate among AML patients at 27.4 percent.
 This is a survival rate that is certainly disheartening.

 Who is At Risk of Benzene Exposure?

 The primary mode of exposure to benzene is inhaling air that contains the chemical.
 It can also be absorbed through the skin after direct contact with certain substances, but this is rare.
 Most often, exposure to benzene occurs in the workplace.
 Leukemia linked to benzene is often considered an occupational disease.